tyler16smith/jeopardy/README.md

 ## How do I deploy this?

-My personal favorite and recommendation would be Vercel.
-Follow the deployment guides for [here](https://create.t3.gg/en/deployment/vercel)
+My personal favorite and professional recommendation would be Vercel.
+Follow the T3 deployment guide [here](https://create.t3.gg/en/deployment/vercel)